Ergodic Exploration using Tensor Train: Applications in Insertion Tasks: Introduction

 Ergodic control provides an elegant solution to design control policies for such autonomous systems, in order to equip them with natural search behaviors.
 For a given reference probability density function over a domain of interest in the state space of the robot, a dynamical system is said to be ergodic if the fraction of time spent in a given region is proportional to the probability mass of that region \cite{mezic}.
 This is formalized in ergodic theory, where the goal is to characterize how ergodic a given dynamical system is.
 Ergodic control, on the other hand, aims to design a control policy for a given autonomous system so that the trajectory evolution of the resulting dynamical system is ergodic for the reference probability distribution.
 Systems engineered in such a way have already found applications in robotics \cite{miller, mathew_experimental}.
-The original approach to ergodic control, as proposed in \cite{mezic}, involves spectral analysis of the dynamical system evolution.
+The original approach to ergodic control is called Spectral Multiscale Coverage (SMC) and involves spectral analysis of the dynamical system evolution \cite{mezic}.
 This elegant method was proposed for point-mass systems having receding horizon control with infinitesimal control horizon.
 This original work paved the way for various extensions, with other types of dynamical systems and finite-horizon controllers \cite{mathew_experimental,miller,anastasia_erg}.
-The idea behind \cite{mezic} is to minimize a metric, called the ergodic metric, that quantifies the match between the Fourier coefficients of a reference distribution and those of the time-averaged statistics of the system trajectory.
-As we will see in Section \ref{erg_define}, this method unfortunately suffers from the curse of dimensionality, prohibiting its applications to search spaces with more than 2 or 3 dimensions, which are often encountered in robot manipulation problems.
+The idea behind SMC \cite{mezic} is to minimize a metric, called the ergodic metric, that quantifies the match between the Fourier coefficients of a reference distribution and those of the time-averaged statistics of the system trajectory.
+As we will see in Section \ref{erg_define}, this method unfortunately suffers from the curse of dimensionality, prohibiting its applications to search spaces with more than 2 or 3 dimensions, which are often encountered in robot manipulation problems (e.g. exploration in the task space of an end-effector is often a 6D problem).

-In this paper, we propose a solution to overcome this challenge by using low-rank tensor approximation techniques, in the form of a tensor train (TT), and hence expanding the domain of ergodic control to robot manipulation.
-Figure \ref{fig:example_ergodic_plot} shows an ergodic exploration behavior generated by the proposed method.
+In this paper, we propose a solution to overcome the challenges in SMC by using low-rank tensor approximation techniques, in the form of a tensor train (TT), and hence expanding the domain of ergodic control to robot manipulation.
+Figure \ref{fig:erg_traj_robot_open_loop} shows an ergodic exploration behavior generated by the proposed method for the peg-in-hole task considered in this paper.

 We showcase our approach in a 6D peg-in-hole insertion task using a robot manipulator, by considering the position and orientation of the end-effector\footnote{A video of the experiment is available at \url{https://sites.google.com/view/ergodic-exploration/}}.
 In peg-in-hole scenarios, perception and modeling inaccuracies often compromise success, requiring the robot to leverage smart control strategies.
 Here, we propose to apply ergodic control to facilitate the insertion by letting the robot explore around the hole location in the 6D state space of the end-effector.
 In this application, we rely on human demonstrations to specify the distribution that the robot should use for an ergodic exploration.